earthly/website/blog/_posts/2021-04-01-understanding-bash.md

   - bash script
   - shebang

-excerpt: "Learn how to write bash scripts and improve your scripting skills with this tutorial.
-From understanding shebangs to error handling and variable naming, this article covers all the essentials for creating efficient and reliable bash scripts."
+excerpt: Learn the ins and outs of bash scripting and how it can make your life easier.
+From understanding shebangs to error handling and variable naming, this article covers all the essentials for writing efficient and effective bash scripts.
 ---
 <div class="narrow-code">